tetyanaloskutova/remote-works/docs/architecture/thumbnails.rst

 In debug mode thumbnails are generated on demand.

-Generating Products Thumbnails Manually
+Generating Skills Thumbnails Manually
 ---------------------------------------

-Create missing thumbnails for all ProductImage instances.
+Create missing thumbnails for all SkillImage instances.

 .. code-block:: console